CNES/cars/docs/source/examples.rst

 ... with a region of interest
 -----------------------------

-There are two different uses of roi in CARS:
+There are two different ways to use a ROI in CARS:

 * Crop input images: the whole pipeline will be done with cropped images
 * Use input roi parameter: the whole images will be used to compute grid correction and terrain + epipolar a priori.
 Then the rest of the pipeline will use the given roi.
-This allow better correction of epipolar rectification grids.
+This allows a better correction of epipolar rectification grids.

-If you want to only work with a region of interest for the whole pipeline, use cars-extractroi:
+If you want to work with cropped image by using a region of interest for the whole pipeline, use cars-extractroi:

 .. code-block:: bash